 Note: The value from your cat’s report may change in later versions of the report as our database continues to grow and we welcome more cats to the Basepaws family.
 For a more detailed insight into the process of your cat’s DNA analysis, please read “Behind The Scenes at Basepaws” blog.

-How can I interpret the Wild Cat Index?
+How do I interpret the Wild Cat Index?

 Wild cats that have been compared to your cat are listed in order of best match.
-If the percentage is higher than 50%, then your cat shares more DNA with this wild cat when compared to the average house cat.
-If the percentage is less than 50%, then your cat shares less DNA with this wild cat when compared to the average house cat.
+If the percentage is higher than 50%, then your cat shares more DNA with this wild cat in comparison to the average domestic cats.
+If the percentage is less than 50%, then your cat shares less DNA with this wild cat than average domestic cats.

-Your cat’s highest match is based on ranking and should not be interpreted as your cat’s most recent wild ancestor.
-For more about cat ancestry, please visit this blog.
+Please remember: Your cat’s highest match is based on ranking and should not be interpreted as your cat’s most recent wild ancestor.
+Read this blog for more about cat ancestry.

-Most often, high ranking cats are a bit more related to a wild cat than the low ranking cats.
-For instance, house cats and lions share 95.6% of their DNA.
-On an individual basis, all house cats should have values pretty close to 95.6%, but some will be slightly higher while some are slightly lower.
-In this case, your cat’s genetic similarity is due to random chance.
-Your cat’s ancestors just happened to inherit more DNA in common with their wild cat relative than did other cats.
+High-ranking cats are more closely related to a particular wild cat than the low-ranking cats.
+For instance, on average, house cats and lions share ~95.6% of their DNA.
+On an individual basis, all house cats should have values pretty close to this value, with some variations.
+While some cats might inherit more DNA in common with lions, others will inherit less.